^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The causes of hygroma in the child
+Causes of hygroma in a child

 Symptoms of hygroma in a child